William Birney: Civil War

 Birney's brigade was transferred to Virginia and joined other black regiments to form the Third Division of the X Corps under the command of Maj.
 Gen. Benjamin F. Butler.
 They suffered a serious defeat at the Battle of Chaffin's Farm, but were instrumental in several fights along the defenses of Richmond.
+The failed assault on Fort Gilmer near New Market Road would become a long-standing issue between Birney and his subordinate Col. James Shaw, so much so that in 1878 he would publish a book rebutting Shaw's allegations.
 In December 1864, the X Corps black regiments were combined with those of the XVIII Corps in the new all-black XXV Corps under Maj.
 Gen. Godfrey Weitzel.
 Birney's regiments became the 2nd Division of the XXV Corps, and participated in the last assaults during the Siege of Petersburg in early 1865.
 He then led his division in the pursuit of Robert E. Lee's Army of Northern Virginia during the Appomattox Campaign.
 Birney was mustered out of the volunteer army on August 24, 1865.

 On July 20, 1866, President of the United States Andrew Johnson nominated Birney for appointment to the grade of brevet major general of volunteers to rank from March 13, 1865, and the United States Senate confirmed the appointment on July 26, 1866.

 Birney resided in Florida for several years after the war before moving north in 1874 to establish a law practice in Washington, D.C.
 He served as U.S. Attorney for the District of Columbia and as a school board trustee until 1886.
 He wrote profusely on the subjects of religion and history and authored a biography of his father, James G. Birney and His Times; the Genesis of the Republican Party, in 1890.

 Birney died at his home in Forest Glen, Maryland, on August 14, 1907, and was buried in the Oak Hill Cemetery in Georgetown (Washington, D.C.).